Plivo Android SDK

 Method: mediaMetrics

 For an ongoing call, if any of the below events are triggered, the MediaMetrics listener will be called with the values of the event in the mediaMetrics object.
-To enable this feature, set the enableTracking flag to true during endpoint initialization.
+To enable this feature, set the enableTracking flag to true

 MediaMetrics Events

-Events Description Example
+Events | Description | Example |

-{ group: 'network', level: 'warning', type: 'high_jitter', active: true/false, // false when the value goes to normal level (two out of last three samples have jitter less than 30 ms) value: '<average jitter value>', desc: 'high jitter detected due to network congestion, can result in audio quality problems', stream: 'local || remote' }
+high_jitter | When jitter is higher than 30 milliseconds for two out of the last three samples.
+This event is generated individually for the local stream and remote stream. | \{ group: 'network', level: 'warning', type: 'high_jitter', active: true/false, // false when the value goes to normal level (two out of last three samples have jitter less than 30 ms) value: '\<average jitter value>', desc: 'high jitter detected due to network congestion, can result in audio quality problems', stream: 'local || remote' } |

-high_rtt When round-trip time (RTT) is higher than 400 milliseconds for two out of the last three samples. { group: 'network', level: 'warning', type: 'high_rtt', active: true/false, // false when value goes to normal level (two out of last three samples have RTT less than 400 ms) value: '<average rtt value>', desc: 'high latency detected, can result in delay in audio', stream: 'None' }
+high_rtt | When round-trip time (RTT) is higher than 400 milliseconds for two out of the last three samples. | \{ group: 'network', level: 'warning', type: 'high_rtt', active: true/false, // false when value goes to normal level (two out of last three samples have RTT less than 400 ms) value: '\<average rtt value>', desc: 'high latency detected, can result in delay in audio', stream: 'None' } |

-{ group: 'network', level: 'warning', type: 'high_packetloss', active: true/false, // false when value goes to normal level value: '<average packet loss value>', desc: 'high packet loss is detected on media stream, can result in choppy audio or dropped call', stream: 'local || remote' }
+high_packetloss | When the packet loss is > 10%.
+This event is generated individually for the local stream and remote stream. | `{ group: ‘network’, level: ‘warning’, type: ‘high_packetloss’, active: true/false, // false when value goes to normal level value: ‘<average packet loss value>’, desc: ‘high packet loss is detected on media stream, can result in choppy audio or dropped call’, stream: ‘local || remote’ } |

-low_mosWhen sampled mean opinion score (MOS) is < 3.5 for two out of the last three samples. { group: 'network', level: 'warning', type: 'low_mos', active: true/false, // false when value goes to normal level. value: '<current_mos_value>', desc: 'low Mean Opinion Score (MOS)', stream: 'None' }
+low_mos | When sampled mean opinion score (MOS) is < 3.5 for two out of the last three samples. | \{ group: 'network', level: 'warning', type: 'low_mos', active: true/false, // false when value goes to normal level. value: '\<current_mos_value>', desc: 'low Mean Opinion Score (MOS)', stream: 'None' } |

-{ group: 'audio', level: 'warning', type: 'no_audio_received', active: true/false, // false when value goes to normal level value: '<current_value_in_dB>', desc: 'no audio packets received' stream: 'local || remote' }
+no_audio_received | When remote or local audio is silent.
+This event is generated individually for the local stream and remote stream. | \{ group: 'audio', level: 'warning', type: 'no_audio_received', active: true/false, // false when value goes to normal level value: '\<current_value_in_dB>', desc: 'no audio packets received' stream: 'local || remote' } |

 Setting up push notification